-Contrary to what many dental patients may believe, crowns, bridges, dentures, orthodontics - and more - aren't created in the dental office itself.
-No, these appliances are normally outsourced to a dental lab where they're fabricated over the course of several days or weeks and then returned to the dentist's office so they can be administered to the patient.
+Contrary to what many dental patients may believe, dental crowns, bridges, implants, dentures, orthodontics – and more – aren’t created in the dental office itself.
+No, these appliances are normally outsourced to a dental lab where they’re fabricated over the course of several days or weeks and then returned to the dentist’s office so they can be administered to the patient.

 However, it’s important to note that not all dentist labs are created equal.
 In fact, there can be a vast difference in the quality between labs.
 Some labs, for instance, might cut corners by incorporating potentially harmful tin, aluminum or lead into their fabricated appliances.
 Some dentists may also opt to help out their bottom lines by outsourcing the fabrication of dental appliances to foreign labs, such as those in China or Mexico.
 Needless to say, but this isn’t ideal – and that’s why it’s important to know what labs your dentist is using.

-Knowing Dentist Labs
+Knowing Dental Labs

 As we noted in the opening, if your local dentist is using a cut-rate or foreign lab, you may not only be getting a poor end product, but also a product that’s unsafe.
 So just how do you know whether a dental lab is a good one or not?
 Here’s a look: